This article was originally published on February 17th, 2020.

 Do you ever feel like engulfing yourself in poetry that tugs at your heart with each stanza?
 Or how about getting lost in fierce poetry that transcends time?
 Well, Puerto Rico has got you covered.
 As you may know, La Isla del Encanto or Enchanted Island has a lot of wonders to offer the world.
 One of those wonders happens to be Julia de Burgos.
 She is considered to be one of Puerto Rico’s greatest poets and is highly regarded by Latin American literature.
 Aside from being a poet, she is also known for being a civil rights activist for women and Afro-Caribbean writers.

 In a very Latinx manner, Julia de Burgos was actually born with a longer name — Julia Constancia Burgos Garcia.
-She was born on February 17th, 1914 in Carolina, Puerto Rico to a rather poor family.
+She was born on February 17th, 1914 — into poverty — in Carolina, Puerto Rico.
 Her father owned a farm and also worked as a member of Puerto Rico’s National Guard.
 Her mother was a stay-at-home mom who looked over the children.
 Despite her family’s economic hardships, her parents had many children, making Burgos the eldest out of 13 children at some point.
 Later on in her life, de Burgos would witness six of her siblings passed away due to malnourishment.

 Since de Burgos was the eldest child, her parents gave her the privilege of education (the other children didn’t get this opportunity).
 However, she took advantage of this and took a liking to learn early on.
 Her dedication to learning was so great that she won a scholarship to one of the best high schools of her time, University High School.
 Having had supportive parents, the family relocated to Rio Piedras, Puerto Rico to facilitate their daughter’s path to success.